BrenoTeixeira/insider_fidelity_program/README.md

 </p>
 My strategy to solve this challenge was:

 **Step 01.
-Data Description:**  Use descriptive statistics to have an initial comprehension of the data.
+Data Description:**  Utilize descriptive statistics to gain an initial understanding of the dataset.
 Find inconsistencies like duplicates, missing values, incompatible data types, and strange values.

 **Step 02.
-Data Filtering:** Remove instances that don't make sense for the project, and inconsistencies found in the previous step.
+Data Filtering:** Remove instances that don't make sense for the project and inconsistencies found in the previous step.

 **Step 03.
-Feature Engineering:** Create features from the purchase history of the customers to allow us to create a dataset of unique customers with their purchase metrics.
+Feature Engineering:** Create features from the customers' purchase history to allow us to create a dataset of unique customers with their purchase metrics.

 **Step 04.
-Exploratory Data Analysis:** Exploratory data analysis to find features that will help segment the customers.
+Exploratory Data Analysis:** Exploratory data analysis to find features to help segment the customers.
 Also, verify if there are any absurd values in the data.

 **Step 05.
 Data Preparation:** Defining the encoding methods for categorical variables and scaling methods for numerical variables (use q-q plot and Kolmogorov-Smirnov test to help define which method to use).

 **Step 06.
 Feature Selection:** Select the features that make more sense for the business to segment its customers.

 **Step 07.
-Embedding Space Study:** Visualizing the data in a lower dimensional space using different dimensionality reduction techniques (PCA (Principal Component Analysis), TSNE (t-Dstributed Stochastic Neighbor), UMAP (Uniform Manifold Approximation and Projection), and a tree based embedding space + UMAP).
+Embedding Space Study:** Visualizing the data in a lower dimensional space using different dimensionality reduction techniques (PCA (Principal Component Analysis), TSNE (t-Dstributed Stochastic Neighbor), UMAP (Uniform Manifold Approximation and Projection), and a tree-based embedding space + UMAP).
 This can help reveal patterns, clusters, and relationships that may be challenging to perceive in higher dimensions.

 **Step 08.
 Hyperparameter Fine Tunning:** Find the number of clusters for three models (K-means, Gaussian Mixture, and Hierarchical Clustering) using the silhouette score as the evaluation metric.

 **Step 09.
-Machine Learning Modelling:** With the best reasonable number of clusters defined in the previous section, train the algorithm with the best performance to find the customers eligible for the Insiders program.
+Machine Learning Modelling:** With the best and most reasonable number of clusters defined in the previous section, train the algorithm with the best performance to find the customers eligible for the Insiders program.

 **Step 10.
 Exploratory Data Analysis:** Create a mind map of Hypotheses.
 Analyze the insider group and validate some hypotheses.
 And answer the business questions.